Air Pollution Monitoring Systems in India: How Air Quality Is Measured

 India’s air quality monitoring network is supported by national programs such as the National Ambient Air Quality Monitoring Programme (NAMP) and the National Clean Air Programme.
 These programs aim to strengthen monitoring infrastructure, expand coverage across cities, and support data-driven air pollution management.
 Satellite observations are especially useful for studying regional pollution transport and identifying large-scale pollution events.

-Our article Satellite Monitoring of Air Pollution: How Space-Based Sensors Track Pollutants explains how remote sensing technologies are used to monitor air pollution from space.
+Our article Satellite Monitoring of Air Pollution explains how remote sensing technologies are used to monitor air pollution from space.
 Together with ground monitoring stations and continuous monitoring systems, satellite observations help create a comprehensive air quality monitoring framework.

 Emission Inventories and Pollution Source Analysis